bulkesh/react-form-user-input/README.md

 ## React Form and use input
-Working with React Form and use input, validation, Form submission, "was touched", hooks, useReducers etc.
+Working with React Form and useInput, validation, Form submission, "was touched", hooks, useReducers etc.

 ## Reusable (Shared components)
-### Card
+### 1. Card
-card with white background and central alligned
+Card with white background and central alligned

+### 2. Input
+Reusable Input field which takes all dynamic properties in props and create a reusable input field.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).